frabaglia/osp-api/rest-api-spec.md

   * If you're doing a filter on a resource by that resource, e.g., filtering by title on the title resource, this does a like match with a string instead of exact match with an ID.
+  * Lists in qargs are done `&list=like,this`.
+  * Validate JSON and GET requests with a sophisticated wrapper that uses `marshmallow`.

 ## Resources